 Making the Muffins

-- The Swirl: Gently fold in the apples and the cinnamon sugar mixture.
-Don't overmix; you want distinct ribbons of cinnamon!
+- Fold and Swirl: Gently fold in the cooled caramelized apples and 1 ½ cups of the cinnamon sugar.

 Try my other muffin recipes like my banana cranberry or my banana chocolate chip muffins.